sympy/sympy/doc/src/modules/integrals/rubi/utility_functions.rst

 Utility Functions
 =================

-Utility functions or helper functions plays an essential role in Rubi apart from pattern matching.
+Utility functions or helper functions play an essential role in RUBI apart for pattern matching.
 It is required to facilitate integration methods to check conditions or use other integration technique.